manpreetsarao/Credit_Risk_Analysis/README.md

 ## Summary

-In the first four models we undersampled, oversampled and did a combination of both to try and determine which model is best at predicting which loans are the highest risk.
-The next two models we resampled the data using ensemble classifiers to try and predict which which loans are high or low risk.
-In our first four models our accuracy score is not as high as the ensemble classifiers and the recall in the oversampling/undersampling/mixed models is low as well.
-Typically in your models you want a good balance of recall and precision which is why I recommend the ensemble classifiers over the first four models.
-It appears that the Easy Ensemble had the best balance of all the models because of it's high accuracy score and good balance of precision and recall scores.
+To find the best fit model, we used ensemble classifer and resampling model techniques.
+For first four models we used undersampled, oversampled  and did a combination of both.
+The next two models ensemble classifiers to try and predict which loans are high or low risk.
+The accuracy score for first four models is not as high as the ensemble classifiers and the recall in the oversampling/undersampling/mixed models is low as well.
+Overall,  models  with a good balance of recall and precision are the ensemble classifiers.
+The best one is  the Easy Ensemble had the best balance of all the models because of it has high accuracy score and good balance of precision and recall scores.